zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 ## Socio-Economic Challenges in Sub-Saharan Africa

 A case study on the Lord’s Resistance Army highlights the ethno-religious dimension to security.
-What began as a Ugandan rebel group in the 1990s, soon metastasized into a violent extremist organization responsible for widespread human rights violations throughout the Great Lakes region.
-Curiously, however, the case studies do not anchor ethno-religious conflict to the early discussion of corruption and state fragility.
+What began as a Ugandan rebel group in the 1990s, soon metastasized into a violent extremist organization responsible for widespread human rights violations throughout the Great Lakes region.[^5] Curiously, however, the case studies do not anchor ethno-religious conflict to the early discussion of corruption and state fragility.
 Examples abound where political leaders have exploited the patchwork of ethnic and religious tensions for ballot-box advantages with predictably violent outcomes.
 The complex interplay of such forces within the region provides fertile ground for insecurity.

 The work turns towards a discussion of the “resource curse” theory, which argues that developing states with significant natural resources are often plagued by instability and corruption.
 In particular, the work highlights predatory lending and resource extraction in Angola.
 As foreign direct investment lags, China’s willingness to provide loans and investment has proven difficult for many African states to resist.
 However, the growing perception that such deals represent significant debt traps for African states may present an opportunity for investment alternatives.
 The United States can display the flag without the uniform.

 Piracy in the Horn of Africa has led to increased maritime cooperation between the African Union, regional economic communities, and international partners.
 It provides an example of successful regional collaboration and cooperation where the economic interests of member-states intersect.
-China's strategic interests in the eastern region led to the deployment of its naval forces and establishment of a naval base in Djibouti in 2017.
+China's strategic interests in the Gulf of Aden led to the establishment of its first naval base in Djibouti in 2017.
+As an entry point to East Africa, the base supports China's power projection and soft power diplomacy goals.[^6]

 Case studies on Ethiopia and Malawi explore linkages between food insecurity, poverty and conflict.
 Malawi faces many of the same challenges as Ethiopia.
 Its population growth rate is double that of its food production, requiring significant amounts of food importation.
-Its urban-rural divide further affects economic development due to the lack of infrastructure, basic social services and employment opportunities in many rural communities.
-Although Malawi has experienced gradual economic growth since the early aughts, all citizens do not equally share in the benefits.
+Malawi's urban-rural divide further affects economic development due to the lack of infrastructure, basic social services and employment opportunities in many rural communities.[^7] Although Malawi has experienced gradual economic growth since the early aughts, all citizens do not equally share in the benefits.

 [Fig. 2 Food Insecurity vs. Extreme Poverty vs. Conflict]